takko9ei/test-xmas-globe/MEMBERS_README.md

     - Click **"Accept Invitation"**.
     - **Note:** You are added as a "Collaborator".
 This means you have direct access to this repository. **You do NOT need to Fork this project.** Just Clone it directly.
     - If you have not been invited, please contact me(Li Zhuohang).
+4.  **Prepare Git:**
+    - Access git official website to install git.
+    - You can clone the repository by:
+    1. Locate the folder where you want to clone the repository.
+    2. Right click, and select `Git Bash here`.
+    3. Run the command `git clone https://github.com/takko9ei/test-xmas-globe.git`.
+    4. Wait for the cloning to complete.
+    5. Open the cloned repository in VS Code.
+    - Once you have the repository folder, you can open it in VS Code.
+In VS Code, press`CTRL + \` to open the terminal, the terminal will be "located" in the repository folder, you can use git commands in the terminal.

 ---